felipewer/felipewer.github.io/_posts/2018-6-4-service-worker-ignore-auth.md

 ### Problem

-Preact CLI generates sw.js on build using [sw-precache](https://github.com/GoogleChromeLabs/sw-precache).
-The default configuration intercepts routes like `/auth/github` wich not defined in the frontend implementation and returns the fallback route.
+Preact CLI generates sw.js during build using [sw-precache](https://github.com/GoogleChromeLabs/sw-precache).
+The default configuration intercepts routes like `/auth/github` which are not defined in the frontend implementation and returns the fallback route.
 It therefore breaks the authentication flow.

 ### Solution